markstringer-dti/markstringer-dti.github.io/dti.md

 If you've read and remembered the chapter about exploring the swamp.
 You'll recall that these were the two activities that I recommended.
 Drawing a map that shows the people who live in the swamp and the people who care about the swamp.
 Exploring values and creating pull with working software.

 Both of those activities happen in other places on a project that's working well.
-But, since they both happen in the show and tell, it's really important to the health of any project that they happen there.
+But, since they both happen in the show and tell, it's important to the health of any project that we make sure that they happen there.

 If the show and tell isn't working well.
 If you aren't getting a good subset of the stakeholders paying attention to what new things are going into the software on a regular basis and the team isn't demonstrating new working software on a regular basis, this is probably going to end up being a problem.